basho/basho_docs/source/languages/en/riak/theory/concepts/glossary.md

 ## Bucket

-A bucket is a container and keyspace for data stored in Riak, with a set of common properties for its contents, e.g. the number of replicas (`n_val`), whether siblings are returned on reads (`allow_mult`), etc. Buckets' properties are determined by their bucket type (see below).
+A bucket is a namespace for data stored in Riak, with a set of common properties for its contents, e.g. the number of replicas (`n_val`), whether siblings are returned on reads (`allow_mult`), etc. Buckets' properties are determined by their bucket type (see below).

 * [[Buckets]]
 * [[HTTP Bucket Operations|HTTP API#Bucket-Operations]]